endowdly/Presentations/FunctionalProgramming101/slides/index.md

 <dt><a href="https://en.wikipedia.org/wiki/Fold_(higher-order_function)">Fold</a></dt>
 <dd>Takes a structure, a seed, and a reducer function.
-Traverses the strucutre starting with a seed and applies the reducer.
+Traverses the structure starting with a seed and applies the reducer.
 Also <a href="https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate">Aggregate</a>, reduce.
 <a href="https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.sum">Sum</a> is a specific implementation of this.
 </dt>